Get help with bills in Wayne County and Detroit Michigan.

 - The charity will also address long term needs.
 As people can learn about job training programs in the region or get the stuff they need to start a new career, including a suit or professional work attire.
 More on Wayne County Jewish Service emergency programs.

-Loans - These can help any Detroit area family in need of cash.
+Loans, while not ideal, are an option.
+These can help any Detroit area family in need of cash.
 Money can be provided by payday lenders, credit unions (for members), charities, and other groups.
-Applications are needed, but some lenders also adjust for people with bad credit. use the money for:
+Applications are needed, but some lenders also adjust for people with bad credit.
+Use the money for:

 - Housing costs, including rent, heating, deposits, or utility bills.